serenity-is/docs/tutorials/movies/05-customizing-quick-search.md

 The name field also determines the initial sorting order and is used in edit dialog titles.
 In some cases, the first textual column might not be suitable as the name field.
 If that's the case, you can change it by switching the `[NameProperty]` attribute from the current property, such as "Title," to another property, like "Description."
 However, in our case, "Title" is indeed the name field, so we'll leave it as is.

-If you want Serenity to search in additional fields, like "Description" and "Storyline, you should add the `QuickSearch` attribute to these fields as well.
+If you want Serenity to search in additional fields, like "Description" and "Storyline," you should add the `QuickSearch` attribute to these fields as well.
 Here's how it's done:

 ```cs
 //...